adhatama/cashchange/README.md

         - If 100.000 then give them change IDR 10.000, 5.000, and 2.000

 ## TODO
-- Handle changes up to the lowest possible currency bills, ex: IDR 100, 200, 500
+- [x] Handle changes up to the lowest possible currency bills, ex: IDR 100, 200
-- Handle unchange input, ex: 96345
+- [ ] Handle unchange input, ex: 96345